developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 Allows the configuration of Code Id and decode feedback options.

-* **Code ID Type -** A Code ID character identifies the code type of a scanned bar code.
+* **Code ID Type -** A Code ID character identifies the code type of a scanned barcode.
 This is useful when the reader is decoding more than one code type.
 Select a code ID character to insert between the prefix and the decoded symbol.
 	* Code ID Type None - No prefix (default).
 	* Code ID Type Aim - A standards based three character prefix.
 	* Code ID Type Symbol - A Symbol defined single character prefix.